-Student Insurance – Please review the Human Resources site pertaining to student insurance.
-Human Resources is the department to contact if you have any questions or concerns regarding your student insurance.
+Student Insurance – Please review the Health Services site pertaining to student insurance.
+Health Services is the department to contact if you have any questions or concerns regarding your student insurance.

 USFSCO – University Student Financial Services and Cashier Operations—for questions about and information regarding student accounts and billing procedures, please review this site.